-When reading information about algae you always see the terms "micro" and "macro" used, but what do these terms mean?
-First of all, let's take a look at each definition from the American Heritage Dictionary of these three words, starting with algae.
+When reading information about algae, you always see the terms "micro" and "macro" used, but what do these terms mean?
+First of all, take a look at each definition from the American Heritage Dictionary of these three words, starting with algae.

 - al·ga n., pl.-gae.
 Any of various chiefly aquatic photosynthetic organisms, ranging from single cell forms to giant kelps.
 (Lat., seaweed).

-We'll save the discussion about photosynthesis for another article, but here are a couple of definitions relating to algae that will help to explain how they function.
+The discussion about photosynthesis is saved for another article, but here are a couple of definitions relating to algae that will help to explain how they function.

 - pho·to·syn·the·sis n.
 The process by which chlorophyll contained cells in green plants use light as an energy source to synthesize carbohydrates, from carbon dioxide and water. -pho·to·syn·the·size v. -pho·to·syn·the·tic adj. -pho·to·syn·the't i·cally adv.

 - chlo·ro·phyll n.
 Any of a group of green pigments essential in photosynthesis.

 You should know that with photosynthesis, different algae can contain one or a combination of three types of chlorophyll.
 They can also have different classes of photosynthetic pigments (color compounds) as well as accessory pigments, all of which absorb varied ranges of light in the light spectrum.
 Because of this, most green algae require moderate to bright lighting, while red and brown species will thrive in low to medium light levels.

 - micro- or micr- pref.
 1.a.
 Small: microcircuit b.
 Abnormally small: microcephaly c.
 Requiring or involving microscopy: microsurgery.